-Presented by the National Society of Professional Engineers and now in its 33rd year, this award is the only one of its kind to solely recognize outstanding engineers employed in the federal government.
-On February 23, during the Federal Engineer of the Year Award luncheon at the National Press Club in Washington, D.C., the 2012 FEYA winner will be announced.
-This year, NSPE is honored to announce that Congressman David McKinley (R-WV) will serve as keynote speaker.
+Presented by the National Society of Professional Engineers, and now in its 36th year, this award is the only one of its kind to solely recognize outstanding engineers employed in the federal government.
+The FEYA winner will be announced during a luncheon ceremony on February 26 at the National Press Club in Washington, D.C.
+This year, NSPE is honored to announce that Victor Mendez, the United States Deputy Secretary of Transportation, will serve as keynote speaker.

-This year's nominees continue to represent the high caliber of engineers employed in the public sector.
-Of the 93,000 federally employed engineers identified by the U.S. Department of Labor's Bureau of Labor Statistics, only 29 were nominated and only one will be selected for the award.
-The 2012 Federal Engineer of the Year Top 10 finalists are:
+This year’s nominees continue the legacy of representing the best and brightest engineers employed in the public sector.
+The 2015 Federal Engineer of the Year Top 10 finalists are:

-- LT Christopher Casne, P.E., U.S. Department of the Navy, Naval Facilities Engineering Command;
+- Timothy Bayse, P.E., U.S. Department of the Navy, Naval Facilities Engineering Command;

 A panel of judges established by NSPE’s Professional Engineers in Government selects the FEYA winner.
 Hailing from various federal agencies, departments, and military branches, the nominated engineers are evaluated based on factors such as engineering achievements, education, professional and technical society activities, awards and honors, and civic and humanitarian activities.

 The National Society of Professional Engineers is the national society of licensed professional engineers from all disciplines that promotes the ethical and competent practice of engineering, advocates licensure, and enhances the image and well-being of its members.
-Founded in 1934, NSPE has been promoting professional excellence for over 75 years.
-NSPE serves more than 43,000 members and the public through 53 state and territorial societies and more than 500 chapters.
+Founded in 1934, NSPE serves more than 35,000 members and the public through 52 state and territorial societies and just over 400 chapters.
 For more information, please visit www.nspe.org.

-EDITOR'S NOTE: Complimentary press passes are available for the event.
-Please contact Stacey Ober at 703-684-2815 or email@example.com for event details and information.
+EDITOR’S NOTE: Complimentary press passes are available for the event.
+Please contact Stacey Ober at 703-684-2815 or firstname.lastname@example.org for additional details and information.